 Le Moulin du Chemin can also be accessed from regional flights arriving at nearby la Rochelle, Poitiers and Nantes airports.
 Convenient public transport is available from la Rochelle to le Moulin.
-The journey time by car from la Rochelle Airport to le Moulin is 1hr 20mins, from Poitiers 1hr 10mins and from Nantes 1hr 30mins.
+The journey time by car from la Rochelle Airport to le Moulin is 1hr 30mins, from Poitiers-Biard Airport 1hr 20mins and from Nantes Atlantique Airport 1hr 45mins.

 Travel times between the French ferry ports and le Moulin du Chemin by car are as follows: